Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0004-language-choices-for-new-development.md

 New services will be developed using the languages above unless there is an architectural decision overriding this decision.

-We will review this decision in 6 months.
+Decision reviewed in TDDA 10th December 2018.
+We will review this decision in a further 12 months.

 We need to make sure any relevant recruitment, training and procurements (eg via Digital Outcomes and Specialists) takes account of this decision.

+Next review: December 2019